 It was awesome; I wrote an article about going green on Valentine’s Day.
 Getting that article published went so well, in fact, I wrote many more articles for both the print and online version of Reader’s Digest.
 (If you’re interested in writing romantic articles, read 8 Creative Valentine’s Day Article Ideas for Writers).

-I had a brilliant idea for a regular series for the print edition of Reader’s Digest…and then I ruined my career writing for Reader’s Digest.
-If you’re a freelance writer, you know that a successful career involves more than just finding brilliant feature article ideas to write for magazines.
+I had a brilliant idea for a regular series for the print edition of Reader’s Digest…and then I ruined my career writing for that magazine.
+If you’re a freelance writer, you know that a successful career involves more than just finding and writing fantastic magazine articles.

 Here, I’ll share how I ruined my career as a regular columnist for one of my favorite magazines (yes, Reader’s Digest).
 And, I’ll link to two articles on how to get published in Reader’s Digest, in case you’re interested in writing for one of the most well-loved, popular magazines in North America.

 The worst part is that my Reader’s Digest editor improved my writing skills more than any other editor, publisher, or literary agent.
 So far, anyway – I’m still a month away from submitting my first manuscript to my first publishing house for my first book.
 Editing that book (Growing Forward When You Can’t Grow Back) with an editor at a publishing house may elevate my writing skills to dizzying new levels.
 A writer can only dream…